If you are looking for one thing in particular, check out the Table of Contents to make things easier.

 The core subjects are usually topics related to communication, photography, art, aesthetics, and various design methods.
 The electives include focused and job-specific subjects such as film art, photojournalism, virtual reality, and event management.

-The salary of a BSc in visual communication in India ranges from INR 2.4 lakhs to INR 16.1 lakhs, with a national average of INR 6.1 lakhs per annum.
-Your salary will depend on the number of years of experience, your area of expertise, your skillset, and the employer.
+After creating career in visual communication in India, the salary ranges from INR 2.4 lakhs to INR 16.1 lakhs, with a national average of INR 6.1 lakhs per annum.
+Your salary will depend on your experience, area of expertise, skillset, and employer.

 To ensure a successful career in visual communication, you should be able to think creatively and work on your technical skills.
 You should also build a sound understanding of your target audience and their needs, along with a knowledge of contemporary design trends.